KPrince-coder/emr-big-data-processing/docs/README.md

 5. Discover how to analyze and visualize the data in [Analysis and Visualization](analysis_visualization.md)
 6. Refer to the [Troubleshooting](troubleshooting.md) guide if you encounter any issues

+## Project Visuals

+- [Architecture Diagram](images/architecture_diagram.png) - Visual representation of the project architecture
+- [Project Mindmap](images/project_mindmap.png) - Overview of project components and their relationships

+## Dataset Reference

+- [Dataset Reference](../data/dataset_reference.md) - Detailed information about the datasets used in the project, including schema and sample data

 ## Additional Resources

 - [AWS EMR Documentation](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html)